 Despite somewhat sketchy forecasts on Wednesday, we shoved off from Port Hawkesbury.
-A week there was long enough, plus the mean lady at the FedEx place, who wouldn’t print a mailing label and then couldn’t seem to get the package—containing the passport Shannon needs in order to come visit us before returning to school—onto a truck, purged our last ounce of patience.
-It looked like it’d be nice enough for our hour in the Strait of Canso, so how bad could it really be the other ten hours to the Liscombe Lodge Resort and Conference Center?
-Surely the clowns who predicted six-foot waves were mistaken.
+A week there was long enough, plus the mean lady at the FedEx place, who wouldn’t print a mailing label and then couldn’t seem to get the package—containing the passport Shannon needs in order to come visit us before returning to school—onto a truck purged our last ounce of patience.
+It looked like it’d be nice enough for our hour in the Strait of Canso, so how bad could it really be the other 10 hours to the Liscombe Lodge Resort and Conference Center?
+Surely the clowns who predicted 6-foot waves were mistaken.

 Just as we thought, the bay was pretty tame.
 We saw whales breaching, although not close enough for awesome photos.
 The sun was brilliant.
 The wind was light.
 Seals came up close to check us out.

 Yessir, we picked a great day to travel after all.
 Screw those dudes who said the waves might be a problem.
 When we reached Canso, there wasn’t much reason to stop, although the town did look cheerfully inviting.

 Then we turned the corner.
 We’re officially done with the Gulf of St. Lawrence—which is almost as big as an ocean—and into the Atlantic—which by definition is exactly as big as an ocean.
 We last saw her at Sandy Hook.
 But up here, this is the real deal.

-These were our thoughts as we very quickly encountered five-foot swells.
-Then six-foot swells, and occasionally bigger.
+These were our thoughts as we very quickly encountered 5-foot swells.
+Then 6-foot swells, and occasionally bigger.
 We could see them coming, then down into the trough nose plowing, then up to the sky, where we hoped our souls would head in the event things got even worse.
 Stuff bounced around.
 Oscar got sick.
 We took turns with him as far aft as possible.
 Why oh why didn’t we listen to those clowns?

-Either through Divine intervention or the geography of Liscomb Harbor**, when we reached the Liscomb lighthouse the swells disappeared.
+Either through Divine intervention or the geography of Liscomb Harbor**, when we reached the Liscomb Lighthouse the swells disappeared.

 Hey now, things are looking up again.
 The river into the dock was so calm that the folks at the lodge seemed to view our reports on the day a bit skeptically.

 We didn’t care, of course, because we were tied up safely at one of the more scenic and peaceful places we’ve been.